rahulkulhalli/SkinLegion/Models/Readme.md

 # Model Zoo

 All the models have been developed and tuned in Keras.
-You may download the models (along with their weights) and their mean images at the following locatioms:
+You may download the models (along with their weights) and their mean images at the following locations:

  - **NV v/s OTHERS**:
    1) Model: https://ndownloader.figshare.com/files/12538976